prmr/SoftwareDesign/modules/Module-04.md

 ### Testing with Stubs

-The key to unit testing is to tests small parts of the program *in isolation*.
-But what happens if the part we want to test triggers the execution of a large chunk of the program.
+The key to unit testing is to test small parts of the program *in isolation*.
+But what happens if the part we want to test triggers the execution of a large chunk of the program?
 This situation is illustrated in the following design, which is a simplified version of the Solitaire sample application.
 The `GameEngine` has an `automove()` method that triggers the computation of the next move by dynamically delegating the task to a strategy, which could be any of the three options.
 Here we would like to write a unit test for the `GameEngine.automove()` method.

 ![Test Suite Organization](figures/m04-Stubs.png)